-Key Audit Matters are those matters that, in our professional judgement, were of most significance in our audit of the standalone financial statements of the current period.
-These matters were addressed in the context of our audit of the standalone financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-There is no key audit matter with respect to standalone financial statements to be communicated in our report.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
+These matters were addressed in the context of our audit of the financial statements as a whole, in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+There is no key audit matter with respect to financial statements to be communicated in our report.

-Information other than Standalone Financial Statements and Auditor's Report thereon
+Information Other than the Financial Statements and Auditor's Report Thereon

-The company's Board of Directors' are responsible for the preparation of the other information.
-The other information comprises the information included in the management discussion and analysis, board's report including annexure to board's report, Business responsibility report, Corporate governance and Shareholder's information but does not include the standalone financial statement and our auditor's report thereon.
+The Company's Board of Directors is responsible for the other information.
+The other information comprises the information included in the Board of Director's Annual Report including Annexures, Business Responsibility Report, Corporate Governance Report and Shareholders information thereto, but does not include the financial statements, and our auditor's report thereon.

-Our opinion on the standalone financial statements does not cover the information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.

-If, based on the work we have performed, we conclude that there is material misstatement of this other information, we are required to report the fact.
-We have nothing to report in this regard.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information; we are required to report that fact.